Tanghalan ng Kampeon

 Tanghalan ng Kampeon is a Philippine television reality competition show broadcast by GMA Radio-Television Arts.
 Originally hosted by Bert "Tawa" Marcelo and Pilita Corrales, it premiered in 1988.
 The show concluded in 1993.

 Overview

 Pilita Corrales serves as a host.

-Wilma V. Galvante created the show as Ang Bagong Kampeon in RPN.
+Wilma V. Galvante created the show as Ang Bagong Kampeon in Radio Philippines Network.
 Actress-singer Pilita Corrales and late comedian Bert "Tawa" Marcelo served as the original hosts.
 The title was renamed to Tanghalan ng Kampeon, after the show moved to GMA Network in 1988.
 It was originally helmed by Al Quinn and Danny Tan was hired as the musical director.

 Among the contestants and winners included singer Kyla.

 In 2018, GMA Network gave the rights to Willie Revillame as a segment of his variety show Wowowin.
 It was planned for 2019 and didn't happen.